Coal Generates Less Than 50% Of Australian Electricity For First Time - UrduPoint

 But climate finance expert Tim Buckley said August's record figures were caused by wild weather and a warm start to the spring which had reduced demand on the grid by up to 20 percent.

-Winds exceeding 150 kilometres (93.2 miles) per hour in the southeast of the country had also almost doubled the usual wind generation.
+Winds exceeding 150 kilometers (93.2 miles) per hour in the southeast of the country had also almost doubled the usual wind generation.

 "It's a historically low coal share for Australia in the national energy market, but it's also a sign of where we are going," Buckley told AFP.